 The Franklin Institute

-the region's premier science museum features an entire city block of kid-friendly exhibitions, such as the walk-through Giant Heart, Space Command, Sports Challenge, Electricity, Train Factory, KidScience, Air Show, and Changing Earth.
+the region's premier science museum features a city block of kid-friendly exhibitions, such as the walk-through Giant Heart, Space Command, Sports Challenge, Electricity, Train Factory, KidScience, Air Show, and Changing Earth.
 In 2014, the Museum opened its 53,000-square-foot Nicholas and Athena Karabots Pavilion.
 The centerpiece of the dazzling three-story addition is the 8,500-square-foot exhibit Your Brain, featuring an unprecedented collection of interactive, high-tech exhibitions.
 The expansion also features a rain garden and a larger, climate-controlled traveling exhibition space for limited engagements.
 The Franklin also houses the Tuttleman IMAX Theater, the Fels Planetarium, and a 3-D theater.
 222 N. 20th Street, (215) 448-1200, fi.edu

 The Independence Seaport Museum